 Why does Chrome keep crashing on Mac?

 When Chrome is not working, freezing, closing itself, or constantly reopening on your Mac?
-This can happen due to a variety of reasons:
+Here are several reasons why Chrome browser keeps crashing:

 - Having an outdated version of Google Chrome